bill-amadio/Spoon-Knife/testReadMe.md

 argument to specify what column in the target data frame will be used as labels during training

 targetColumns
-a bash shell script array specifying the columns to be used as test labels when evaluating a model's performance.
+a bash shell script array specifying the columns to be used as ground truth labels when evaluating a model's performance.
 Performance reports are produced for each value in the array.
 No limit on the size of the array.